dlr-gtlab/genh5/examples/conversion_system.md

 ### Conversion

 For now we only mapped types to other types.
-No real conversion has to took place by now.
+No real conversion has took place by now.

 This library provides the `GenH5::convert` method.
-Its generally used before writing to a dataset.
+Its generally used internall before writing to a dataset.
-There are multiple overlaods available for each types that is currently supported.
+There are multiple overloads available for each types that are currently supported.
 However there is no default conversion for every type available.

-If a user-defined type can be implicitly converted to its conversion type use the macro `GENH5_DECLARE_IMPLICIT_CONVERSIONTYPE)` to register a new overload:
+If a user-defined type can be implicitly converted to its conversion type use the macro `GENH5_DECLARE_IMPLICIT_CONVERSION(TYPE)` to register a new overload:

 ```c++
 GENH5_DECLARE_IMPLICIT_CONVERSION(MyType)
 ```

-However if there is not implcit conversion available use `GENH5_DECLARE_CONVERSION(TYPE_FROM, VALUE_NAME, BUFFER_NAME)`.
+However if there is not implicit conversion available use `GENH5_DECLARE_CONVERSION(TYPE_FROM, VALUE_NAME, BUFFER_NAME)`.
 The macro accepts three arguments:
 1) The type to convert from.
 It may use qualifiers like `const&`.
 2) The variable name of the value to convert (e.g. `value`).
 3) The variable name of the buffer (e.g. `buffer`).